 NASA said on February 12, 2020, that it has now updated the Pale Blue Dot image, using modern image-processing software and techniques.
 NASA explained:

-From Voyager 1’s vantage point – a distance of approximately 3.8 billion miles (6 billion km) – Earth was separated from the sun by only a few degrees.
-The close proximity of the inner planets to the sun was a key factor preventing these images from being taken earlier in the mission, as our star was still close and bright enough to damage the cameras with its blinding glare.
+From Voyager 1’s vantage point – a distance of approximately 3.8 billion miles (6 billion km) – Earth appears separated from the sun by only a few degrees.
+The close proximity of the inner planets to the sun was a key factor as to why engineers couldn’t take these images earlier in the mission.
+At that time, our star was still close and bright enough to damage the cameras with its blinding glare.

 Scientists combined green, blue and violet spectral filters from the Voyager 1 Narrow-Angle Camera for this composite.
 Voyager took these photos at 4:48 UTC on February 14, 1990.
 That was just 34 minutes before Voyager 1 powered off its cameras forever.